MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 KHONGORYN ELS

-From Yolyn Am we will head for Khongoryn Els, a spectacular area of huge sand dunes fringed by bushy areas.
-Here, we can expect to find Hill Pigeon, Desert Wheatear, ‘Steppe’ Great Grey Shrike and the attractive and localized Saxaul Sparrow, while the desert flats in the surrounding region hold Turkestan Short-toed Lark (greatly outnumbered by Asian Short-toed Lark) and often extraordinary numbers of Pallas’s Sandgrouse (we have counted up to 1000 or more together on occasion!).
+From Yolyn Am, we will head for Khongoryn Els, a spectacular area of huge sand dunes fringed by bushy areas.
+Here, we can expect to find Hill Pigeon, Desert Wheatear, ‘Steppe’ Great Grey Shrike and the attractive and localized Saxaul Sparrow, while the desert flats in the surrounding region hold Asian Short-toed Lark and often extraordinary numbers of Pallas’s Sandgrouse (we have counted up to 1000 or more together on occasion!).

-Spotlighting should turn up the cute Hairy-footed Jerboa and with luck the attractive European Marbled Polecat, one of their chief predators.
+Spotlighting should turn up the cute Hairy-footed Jerboa and, with luck, the attractive Marbled Polecat, one of their chief predators.

 The Gobi is a desert because the climate is so dry, rather than because of the temperature.
-In winter temperatures are below freezing for months, but at this season conditions are usually pleasant and the meltwater seeping down from the nearby Gobi Altai allows wildflowers to thrive.
-Mongol horsemen ride across the semi-desert steppe, attending the herds of horses, cattle, sheep goats and domesticated Bactrian Camels that are a feature of the area.
-Further from the mountains, the conditions are more arid and sand dunes and stony or silty desert with low bushes take over from the dry steppe.
-In places that strange drought-resistant miniature tree the saxaul flourishes.
+In winter, temperatures are below freezing for months, but during this season, conditions are usually pleasant, and the meltwater seeping down from the nearby Gobi Altai allows wildflowers to thrive.
+Mongol horsemen ride across the semi-desert steppe, attending to the herds of horses, cattle, sheep, goats and domesticated Bactrian Camels that are a feature of the area.
+Further from the mountains, the conditions are more arid, and sand dunes and stony or silty desert with low bushes take over from the dry steppe.
+In places, the strange drought-resistant saxaul trees flourish.

 As we progress towards the Gobi lakes, we will enjoy some superb scenery with great mountain massifs looming high above the vast inter-montane basin through which we are travelling.
 We may well encounter Mongolian Gazelles and the shy Goitered (or Black-tailed) Gazelle.
 There is even a chance for the rare Asiatic Wild Ass (or Kulan).
 Eventually, we will reach the first of a number of wetlands we will visit in the Gobi.